crossplane/crossplane/docs/workloads/aws/wordpress-aws.md

 kubectl -n crossplane-system get rdsinstance -o custom-columns=NAME:.metadata.name,STATUS:.status.state,CLASS:.spec.classRef.name,VERSION:.spec.version
 ```

-Once the `STATUS` column is `available` like below, then the WordPress pod should be able to connect to it:
+Once the `STATUS` column is `available` as seen below, the WordPress pod should be able to connect to it:

 ```console
 NAME                                         STATUS      CLASS            VERSION